alpacahq/user-docs/content/trading-on-alpaca/orders.md

 A stop (market) order is an order to buy or sell a security when its price moves past a particular point, ensuring a higher probability of achieving a predetermined entry or exit price.
 Once the market price crosses the specified stop price, the stop order becomes a market order.
-Alpaca converts buy stop orders into svtop limit orders with a limit price that is 4% higher than a stop price < $50 (or 2.5% higher than a stop price >= $50).
+Alpaca converts buy stop orders into stop limit orders with a limit price that is 4% higher than a stop price < $50 (or 2.5% higher than a stop price >= $50).
 Sell stop orders are **not** converted into stop limit orders.